amt911/dasik/README.md

 # archlinux-script-installer

-# NOTE: TEMPORARILY DISABLED NVIDIA fbdev
+## NOTE: TEMPORARY FIXES:
-This must be disabled because it can lead to a black screen if you start a VM with GPU and USB Passthrough, then stop and after that there will be a black screen.
+- Disabled NVIDIA fbdev: This must be disabled because it can lead to a black screen if you start a VM with GPU and USB Passthrough, then stop and after that there will be a black screen.
+- Added to /etc/profile some lines to use the NVIDIA GPU on Wayland sessions.

 ## Disclaimer
 **THIS IS ONLY INTENDED FOR PERSONAL USE!**